Please send appeals to:

 President of the Republic of Uzbekistan

-The case against Mardiev stemmed from a June 19, 1997, broadcast he which satirized the corrupt practices of deputy prosecutor Talat Abdulkhalikzada.
-Abdulkhalikzada accused Mardiev of defamation, and further alleged that the reporter had used the threat of the impending broadcast to attempt to extort money from him, according to Mardiev's lawyer.
+The case against Mardiev stemmed from a June 19, 1997, broadcast prepared by Mardiev, which satirized the corrupt practices of deputy prosecutor Talat Abdulkhalikzada.
+According to Mardiev’s lawyer, Abdulkhalikzada accused the journalist of defamation and further alleged that Mardiev had used the impending broadcast to attempt to extort money from him.

-Mardiev's health has reportedly deteriorated during his imprisonment in Qizil-Tepa, in the Navoi region of Uzbekistan.
-On August 3, 1998, the Supreme Court rejected the appeal filed by Mardiev's lawyer, upholding the sentence.
+On August 3, 1998, the Supreme Court rejected the appeal filed by Mardiev’s lawyer, thus upholding Mardiev’s 11-year prison sentence.

 Please send appeals to: